-The functions in the Paths tab tend to affect the shape as a whole, rather than it’s individual points.
+The buttons in the Paths tab tend to affect the shape as a whole, rather than it’s individual points.

 Center the path in the composition, layer or shape group, depending on which Space you have active.

 Vertically or horizontally center the path, as above.

 Scale the path by a specific percentage, around it's center.

 Rotate the path by a value, specified in degrees, around it's center.
 Holding the